charlottecao41/AgeGender/README.md

 6. See your report at the .out file.
 The graphs can be found in the graph folder, and the trained model under its respective folder.

-# For ResNet 34:
-1. Install tensorflow.

-2. Run the notebooks found under notebook folder.
-The saved models are under notebook_saved_models.